-There was a Saxon Royal Palace in Old Windsor, the predecessor of Windsor Castle.
-It is mentioned in several charters of Edward the Confessor’s reign.
-In 1061, the new Abbot of St. Augustine’s Abbey in Canterbury was appointed here and consecrated in the parish church.
+There was an Anglo-Saxon royal palace in Old Windsor, the predecessor of Windsor Castle.
+It is mentioned in several charters of King Edward the Confessor’s reign.
+In 1061, the new Abbot of St Augustine’s Abbey in Canterbury was appointed there and consecrated in the parish church.
 Legends also tell of several other events.
-The saintly King cured the blind here.
+The saintly King is said to have cured the blind there.
 Earl Godwin of Wessex apparently choked to death while dining with the King at Old Windsor (or Winchester).
 He proclaimed that he should be struck down if he was lying when he claimed not to have murdered the King’s brother.
-He promptly dropped dead.
-Harold (later King) and his brother Tostig are said to have faught here in the King’s presence and pulled each other’s hair.
+He promptly dropped down dead.
+His sons, Tostig and Harold (later King Harold II), are said to have fought there in the King’s presence and pulled each other’s hair.
 They were probably children at the time.

-In the early eighteenth century, an unfortunate incident at Old Windsor finally led to the summoning of the Bow Street Runners to clear up the problem of the infamous Wokingham Blacks.
-A local member of this band of robbers, named Hughes, had been fined a tenner and had his guns confiscated by a Keeper Miles of Old Windsor.
-The Blacks arrived in the night and threatened to fire the keeper’s house.
-When his son tried to mediate, he had his head blown off!
+In the early 18th century, an unfortunate incident at Old Windsor finally led to the summoning of the Bow Street Runners to clear up the problem of an infamous band of local robbers.
+They were known as the Wokingham Blacks because of their camouflaged faces.
+A member called Hughes had been fined £10 (approximately equivalent to £1,000 today) and had had his guns confiscated by a Keeper Miles of Old Windsor.
+The Blacks arrived in the night and threatened to burn down the keeper’s house.
+When his son tried to mediate, he had his head blown off.
 The keeper only escaped when the next lot of powder flashed in the pan.
-The gang then fled, but later descended on the churchwarden’s house where, rather than have his home burnt to the ground, he was obliged to return the ten pound fine.
+The gang then fled but later descended on the churchwarden’s house where, rather than have his home burnt to the ground, he was obliged to return the £10 fine.